swaker854/InetSoftWork/How to do Date Comparisons.md

 # How to do Date Comparisons

-This document contains instructions on how to perform the most common date comparisons with InetSoft's tool
+This document contains instructions on how to perform the most common date comparisons with InetSoft's tool.

 ## Contents